 The vital role protein plays in the health of your body

-During this time when a lot of us are spending more time at home, I have noticed that people are paying more attention to what they are eating and are often looking to improve their nutrition, as we know more and more that nutrition has a huge impact on our health and well-being.
+During this time, when a lot of us are spending more time at home, I have noticed that people are paying more attention to what they are eating and are often looking to improve their nutrition, as we know more and more that nutrition has a huge impact on our health and well-being.
 As many of you probably know, the new Canada Food Guide showed three food groups — proteins, fruits and vegetables and grains.
-So, today I will be exploring proteins — what exactly is a protein, what is the difference between a complete and incomplete protein, what is the role of protein within the body and what are the various sources other than meat, that we can include in our diet?
-How much protein should we be eating daily and are there periods in our life where we may find ourselves needing a little more than normal.

-Proteins are considered as the building blocks for the body as they are found in just about every single cell of the body, from bones, muscles, tendons, teeth, hair etc. They are also part of the process which carries and delivers oxygen around our body and they play an important role in production of enzymes which are vital for the many chemical reactions which are constantly taking place.
+Proteins are considered the building blocks of the body, as they are found in just about every cell, including bones, muscles, tendons, teeth, and hair.
+They are also part of the process which carries and delivers oxygen around our body, and they play an important role in the production of enzymes, which are vital for the many chemical reactions which are constantly taking place.

-These amazing proteins are composed of amino acids, in total there are a little over 20 amino acids that the body needs to create these building blocks.
-Fortunately for us, our body produces 11 out of the 20 or so amino acids, this means that we need to provide the body with the other 9 through the food that we eat.
-These 9 amino acids are generally known as essential amino acids.
+These amazing proteins are composed of amino acids; in total, the body needs a little over 20 amino acids to create these building blocks.
+Fortunately for us, our body produces 11 out of the 20 or so amino acids.
+This means that we need to provide the body with the other nine through the food that we eat.
+These nine amino acids are generally known as essential amino acids.

 • grains (quinoa, brown rice, oats, barley) with legumes (beans or peas)